Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/1-call-api-obo/README.md

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.
 To register these projects, you can:

-* follow the steps below for manually register your apps
+- follow the steps below for manually register your apps
-* or use PowerShell scripts that:
+- or use PowerShell scripts that:
-  * **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
-  * modify the projects' configuration files.
+  - modify the projects' configuration files.

 <details>
    <summary>Expand this section if you want to use this automation:</summary>

->: warning: If you have never used **Microsoft Graph PowerShell** before, we recommend you go through the [App Creation Scripts Guide](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.
+> :warning: If you have never used **Microsoft Graph PowerShell** before, we recommend you go through the [App Creation Scripts Guide](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.

 1. On Windows, run PowerShell as **Administrator** and navigate to the root of the cloned directory
 1. In PowerShell run: